Statement of Kristina Rasmussen

 III.
 A Grant and Contract Website for Maryland

-HB 1252 would offer similar access to Maryland residents for state grant and contract awards.
-The legislation directs the Department of Budget and Management to develop a single website by January 1, 2008 that is searchable by the public at no cost.
-The database would contain information on state financial assistance or expenditures (such as grants, loans, awards, cooperative agreements, contracts, and purchase orders) given to non-state entities (such as for-profit and non-profit corporations, associations, partnerships, and other legal business entities as well as grantees and contractors).
+HB 7 would offer similar access to Maryland residents for state expenditures.
+The legislation requires the Department of Budget and Management to develop a single website by October 1, 2008 that is searchable by the public at no cost.
+The database would contain information on state financial assistance or expenditures (such as grants, loans, awards, cooperative agreements, contracts, and purchase orders) given to non-state recipients (such as for-profit and non-profit corporations, associations, partnerships, and other legal business entities as well as grantees and contractors).

 The database would start tracking grants and contracts in fiscal year 2008.
 Along with aggregate totals given to any entity, the website would provide the following information: